 Grades and board scores are among the few objective measures that residency programs have to evaluate students.
 Grades can be used by a program to decide whom to invite for an interview.
 Often more important, the Dean’s letter describes the student’s clinical interpersonal and professional skills.
 Letters of recommendation and the interview may outweigh grades.

 The AAMC states that the National Board scores are not appropriate measures in the resident-selection process.
 The reality is that many programs do consider them if they are available.

 PM&R is a specialty with great opportunities for academic, hospital based or private practice.
 Clinical as well as administrative positions are available.
 Many practitioners enjoy a balance between inpatient and outpatient work.
 Others enjoy administrative or research work or consulting.
 Still others emphasize exclusively inpatient or outpatient.
 Part-time positions are available.
 In general there is a great availability of wide selection of geographic locations and practice types for physiatrists.

-The diversity of the specialty, the emphasis on long-term patient relationships, the quality of life issues, the types of diagnoses encountered, and the emphasis on function in a holistic approach to patients make physiatry very attractive.
-It tends to be a very satisfying career choice.
-It has amazing flexibility and is intellectually challenging—a satisfying and financially rewarding career choice.
+The diversity of the specialty, the emphasis on long-term patient relationships, the quality-of-life issues, the types of diagnoses encountered, and the emphasis on function in a holistic approach to patients make physiatry a satisfying career choice for many physicians.
+This specialty has high levels of flexibility and is intellectually challenging—a satisfying and financially rewarding career choice.
 As a physiatrist matures professionally, it is possible to redirect the area of practice, yet still remain in the field, allowing for an interesting lifelong career.